exploratory-io/book/terms.md

 Your use of the Service is at your sole risk.
 The service is provided on an "as is" and "as available" basis.

-Support for Exploratory services is only available in English, via email.
+Support for Exploratory services is only available in English, via community, email or phone depending on the your subscribed plan.

 You understand that Exploratory uses third-party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Service.